-A disclaimer disclosure is not required on communications from an organization to their its members, but a disclaimer disclosure is required on communications from a political party committee to its members.
+A disclosure is not required on communications from an organization to its members, but a disclosure is required on communications from a political party committee to its members.

-H. Ballot Measure Ad - Paid Spokesperson
+HI.
+Ballot Measure Ad - Paid Spokesperson

 When a ballot measure committee makes an expenditure of \$5,000 or more to an individual for his or her appearance in an advertisement to support or oppose a ballot measure, the advertisement must include a statement that the individual is being paid for his or her appearance.

-For example, "Dr. Jane Miller is being paid by this campaign or its donors contributors."
+For example, "Dr. Jane Miller is being paid by this campaign or its contributors."

-Also, when a ballot measure committee makes any payment to an individual in an advertisement portraying a member of a licensed occupation (e.g., nurse, doctor, firefighter, scientist, engineer, lawyer, etc.) who is not actually a member of that occupation, the advertisement must include a disclaimer disclosure stating "Persons portraying members of an occupation in this advertisement are compensated spokespersons not necessarily employed in those occupations."
+Also, when a ballot measure committee makes any payment to an individual in an advertisement portraying a member of a licensed occupation (e.g., nurse, doctor, firefighter, scientist, engineer, lawyer, etc.) who is not actually a member of that occupation, the advertisement must include a disclosure stating "Persons portraying members of an occupation in this advertisement are compensated spokespersons not necessarily employed in those occupations."

-If the individual is actually a member of the occupation portrayed, the committee may omit this disclaimer disclosure and shall maintain documentation of the individual's license or certification for the Ex 7.5 - "Paid for by Yes on 88, Tobacco Tax Funds Research, Committee major funding from the CA Nurses Association and American Medical Association PAC.
-Dr. Jane Miller is being paid by this campaign or its donors contributors." occupation.
+If the individual is actually a member of the occupation portrayed, the committee may omit this disclosure and shall maintain documentation of the individual's license or certification for the occupation.
 Upon request from the FPPC, documentation of an individual's occupation must be provided by electronic means within 24 hours.